 Saturday sessions are still available (both morning and afternoon) and weeknight sessions can be organised if required.
-Weeknight sessions are limited to Tuesdays, Thursdays and Fridays – times negotiable.
+Weeknight sessions are available all weeknights, but not weekends.

 We have a two types of programs to offer.
 Our adult/high school program is aimed at adults and teenagers and each session lasts 3 hours.
 Our Primary School Program sessions run for 2 hours.
 The price includes a role-playing adventure for the number of hours of a type of session.
 It also covers pre-session set up, post session breakdown, compilation of notes taken during the session, an assistant, venue hire, equipment, and consumables.

 Weekday sessions are conducted at $150 per person, per session, for a 3 hour session.

 Saturday sessions are conducted at $195 per person, per session, for a 3 hour session.

 Programs will be offered on a 5 or 10 session contract, structured around a half or full school term.
 A 5 session program will cost participants $750 (weekday) or $975 (Saturday).
 A 10 session program will cost participants $1500 (weekday) or $1950 (Saturday).

 Weekday sessions are conducted at $100 per person, per session, for a 2 hour session.

 Saturday sessions are conducted at $130 per person, per session, for a 2 hour session.